Frequently Asked Questions

 The conference is this week and I just found out.
 Can I still attend?

 Please do not show up without registering!
 Please contact us at firstname.lastname@example.org to see if there is still a possibility of attending.
 Depending on the time of your email, you may receive a reply from us letting you know.
 Emails after 5:00 pm on Friday, May 8th may not receive a response as we will be preparing for the conference.

 Is food included in my registration?

-Your registration includes light refreshments and a meal at lunch.
-Lunch this year will be Baked Potato and Salad Bar.
+Your registration includes light refreshments and a lunch.
+Please know that we attempt to take into consideration dietary restrictions, but may not be able to accommodate all dietary needs.
 You are welcome to bring your own meal or purchase a different option from IU Southeast, if you would like.
 There is a $5 minimum purchase when using credit cards in The Commons cafeteria.
 Options include a deli bar, hot grill, salad bar and Papa John’s Pizza.
 The Coffee Shop is also available for purchase.
-Subway is in the Library Building, a short distance away.
+Subway is in the Library Building, only a brief walk away.
 Please speak with any Conference Support to help with directions or questions.

 I don’t work in the field of human trafficking, can I still attend?
 Who should attend this conference?

 This conference is open to the public and there are so many professions that will benefit from the content provided.
 The intended audience include law enforcement, medical personnel, direct care workers (social workers, therapists, youth case workers, CASA and family support workers), academics (teachers, professors, students over the age of 18), clergy and the public.